skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **ngpus** *(integer)* - Default: *1*

-  This argument determines number of GPUs used in TeraChem.
+  This argument determines the number of GPUs used in TeraChem.

 \